About Dry Drayton

 Another regular boot sale during the summer takes place at Brampton Racecourse near Huntingdon.
 This opens later, at 10.30 am, on Sundays, (with an early bird charge of £1) so there is a chance to fit in a visit to another sale beforehand.
 On a good day there could be over 100 stalls at Brampton.
 There are usually long queues of people waiting to get into this sale long before it opens at 10.30.
 These sales are run by Giant Boots

 Boot sales at Fordham (Sundays during summer) and Fenstanton (bank holiday Mondays) are large and varied and seldom disappoint.
-If you fancy venturing further afield - try Great Amwell near Ware.

 Top of Page